 What is the best time of year to visit California?

 The best time of year to visit California depends on what you’re interested in doing.
-The state has beautiful beaches and weather year-round, so it’s a great destination any time.
+The state has beautiful beaches and weather year-round, so it’s a great destination at any time.
 However, if you want to see the mountains or go skiing, December through March is the best time.

 - Best California Road Trips